-This policy provides guidelines for services managed by BPA Children's Services to:
+This policy provides guidelines BPA Children's Services to:

-- minimise the risk of an allergic reaction including anaphylaxis occurring while children are in the care at services managed by BPA - ensure that service staff respond appropriately to allergic reactions including anaphylaxis by following the child's ASCIA Action Plan for Anaphylaxis and ASCIA Action Plan for Allergic Reactions - raise awareness of allergies and anaphylaxis and appropriate management amongst all at the service through education and policy implementation. - working with parents/guardians of children with either an ASCIA Action Plan for Anaphylaxis or ASCIA Action Plan for Allergic Reactions in understanding risks and identifying and implementing appropriate risk minimisation strategies and communication record to support the child and help keep them safe.
+- minimise the risk of an allergic reaction including anaphylaxis occurring while children are in the care of BPA Children's Services - ensure that service staff respond appropriately to allergic reactions including anaphylaxis by following the child's ASCIA Action Plan for Anaphylaxis and ASCIA Action Plan for Allergic Reactions - raise awareness of allergies and anaphylaxis and appropriate management amongst all at the service through education and policy implementation. - working with parents/guardians of children with either an ASCIA Action Plan for Anaphylaxis or ASCIA Action Plan for Allergic Reactions in understanding risks and identifying and implementing appropriate risk minimisation strategies and communication plan to support the child and help keep them safe.